sickrov/sickrov.github.io/README.md

 #### Types of resources:
 (<https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/>)
 ##### Concept of namespaces:
 Kubernetes supports multiple virtual clusters backed by the same physical cluster.
-These virtual clusters are called namespaces.
+These virtual clusters are called **namespaces**.
 These are intended for use in environments with many users spread across multiple teams, or projects.
 For clusters with a few to tens of users, you should not need to create or think about namespaces at all.
 Start using namespaces when you need the features they provide.

 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.